Halloween III: Season of the Witch: Casting

 Veteran Irish actor Dan O'Herlihy was cast as Conal Cochran, the owner of Silver Shamrock and the witch from the film's title (a 3000-year-old demon in Kneale's original script).
-O'Herlihy had played close to 150 roles before co-starring as the Irish trickster and was nominated for an Academy Award for his performance in The Adventures of Robinson Crusoe (1954).
+O'Herlihy had played close to 150 roles before co-starring as the Irish trickster and was nominated for an Academy Award for Best Actor for his performance in Robinson Crusoe (1954).
 He appeared in another twenty films and television series before his death in 2005.
 O'Herlihy admitted in an interview with Starlog magazine that he was not particularly impressed with the finished film.
 When asked what he thought of working in the horror film, O'Herlihy responded, "Whenever I use a Cork accent, I'm having a good time, and I used a Cork accent in [Halloween III].
 I thoroughly enjoyed the role, but I didn't think it was much of a picture, no." Two members of the supporting cast were not strangers to the Halloween series.
-Nancy Kyes played Challis's ex-wife Linda; she had appeared in the first two Halloween films as Laurie Strode's promiscuous friend Annie Brackett.
-Stunt performer Dick Warlock makes a cameo appearance as an android assassin.
-Warlock had earlier co-starred as Michael Myers in Halloween II.
-Jamie Lee Curtis also provided uncredited voice work as the Santa Mira curfew announcer and the telephone operator.
-Tommy Lee Wallace also provided uncredited voice work as the Silver Shamrock Commercial Announcer.
+Nancy Kyes played Challis's ex-wife Linda; she had appeared in the first two Halloween films as Laurie Strode (Jamie Lee Curtis)'s promiscuous friend Annie Brackett.
+Stunt performer Dick Warlock, who played Michael Myers in Halloween II, played the lead android assassin.
+Jamie Lee Curtis provided uncredited voice work as the Santa Mira curfew announcer and the telephone operator.
+Tommy Lee Wallace provided uncredited voice work as the Silver Shamrock Commercial Announcer.